 Serving Suggestions and Pairings

-- Snacks: Enjoy it straight out of the jar for a sweet and spicy treat.
+- Straight snack: Spoon it right out of the jar for a quick sweet-spicy treat.

 Storage and Shelf Life

-- Canning: If you wish to can it for longer storage, ensure you follow safe canning practices and seal the jars properly.
-When canned, it can last up to a year in a cool, dark place.
+- Canning: If you follow safe canning rules, it can last up to a year in a cool, dark spot.

 Popular Variations and Additions